Kevin McAleenan confirmed as U.S. Customs and Border Protection chief

 The vote was 77-19 in favor of confirmation, with a majority of Democrats joining all Republicans present in backing the pick.

-Those supporters included Sen. Patrick Leahy, Vermont Democrat, and Sen. Mazie Hirono, Hawaii Democrat, both of whom have been prominent immigrant-rights advocates while serving on the Senate Judiciary Committee.
+Those supporters included Sens.
+Patrick Leahy of Vermont and Mazie Hirono of Hawaii, both of whom have been prominent immigrant-rights advocates while serving on the Senate Judiciary Committee.

 Most of the Democrats who are eyeing a presidential bid, however, voted against Mr. McAleenan, as did the party’s two top leaders in the chamber, Sens.
-Charles E. Schumer and Richard Durbin.
+Charles E. Schumer of New York and Richard J. Durbin of Illinois.

 CBP oversees the air, land and sea ports of entry, as well as the Border Patrol which controls the territory in between those ports.
 The agency saw huge gains in cutting illegal immigration last year during the early months of the Trump administration, but those gains have faded and the numbers have sprung back to where they were during the latter years of the Obama administration.
 Officials say illegal immigrants have learned to game the system to get a foothold here.